jarusll/the-logs/index.md

 - [x] Configure exwm
 - [ ] Edit with Kdenlive

-I noticed I haven't been using emacs alot for the past few days.
+I noticed I haven't been using emacs a lot for the past few days.
 And that changes today, I am installing exwm and making it my default window manager.
 Its everything emacs baby.